Explore AI Agent development

 5. Select Create and wait for your project to be created.

-Now that you have a model deployed, you’re ready to build an AI agent.
-In this exercise, you’ll build a simple agent that answers questions based on a corporate expenses policy.
+Now that you have an agent crated, you’re ready to configure it.
+In this exercise, you’ll configure a simple agent that answers questions based on a corporate expense policy.
 You’ll download the expenses policy document, and use it as grounding data for the agent.

 1. Open another browser tab, and download Expenses_policy.docx from https://raw.githubusercontent.com/MicrosoftLearning/mslearn-ai-agents/main/Labfiles/01-agent-fundamentals/Expenses_Policy.docx and save it locally.
 This document contains details of the expenses policy for the fictional Contoso corporation.